MatthewDuddington/octet/octet/README.md

   directions within a grid based level.
   (Using W,A,S,D key paradigm)

-- Successfully navigating to a 'goal' point activates the next level.
+- Successfully navigating to a 'goal' type map cell activates the next level.

 - Walls, bushes, fences etc. cannot be passed through (via cell identity checking rather than collision detection) and so a path must be found through